 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000 link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00 inet 127.0.0.1/8 scope host lo valid_lft forever preferred_lft forever inet6 ::1/128 scope host valid_lft forever preferred_lft forever 2: enp5s0: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN group default qlen 1000 link/ether 24:b6:fd:37:8b:29 brd ff:ff:ff:ff:ff:ff 3: wlp9s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000 link/ether c0:18:85:50:47:4f brd ff:ff:ff:ff:ff:ff inet 192.168.43.192/24 brd 192.168.43.255 scope global wlp9s0 valid_lft forever preferred_lft forever inet6 fe80::c218:85ff:fe50:474f/64 scope link valid_lft forever preferred_lft forever

 That's all for now.
-Got any other methods in mind to find out the connected state of a network cable?
+Got any other methods in mind to find the connected state of a network cable?
 Feel free to let us know in the comment section below.
 I will check and update this list accordingly.

 3 comments